 Tips for Safe Viewing of the Solar Eclipse

-- Your regular sunglasses, even if they are very dark, are not safe for viewing the solar eclipse.
+- Even if they are very dark, your sunglasses are not safe for viewing the solar eclipse.

 - You shouldn’t be able to see anything through an authentic solar filter except the sun or equally bright light, such as the reflection of sunlight off a mirror.
 If you can see ordinary lights through your eclipse glasses or handheld viewer, they aren’t safe and you are at a higher risk for damaging your eyes.